bottlepy/bottle/apidoc/plugins/devguide.rst

 The last line tells Bottle to install the plugin to the default application.
 This causes the plugin to be automatically applied to all routes of that application.
 In other words, ``stopwatch()`` is called once for each route callback and the return value is used as a replacement for the original callback.

 Plugins are applied on demand, that is, as soon as a route is requested for the first time.
-For this to work properly in multi-threaded environments, the plugin needs to be thread-save.
+For this to work properly in multi-threaded environments, the plugin needs to be thread-safe.
 This is not a problem most of the time, but keep it in mind.

 Once all plugins are applied to a route, the prepared callback is cached and subsequent requests are handled by the cached version directly.
 This means that a plugin is usually applied only once to a specific route.
 That cache, however, is cleared every time the list of installed plugins changes.
 Your plugin should be able to decorate the same route more than once.